latex3/latex3.github.io/help/bugs/index.md

 - **You**, because we will have to close the bug report without fixing anything;
 - **We**, because we have only limited resources and this is draining them without helping anybody;
 - **Others** in the LaTeX community, because they will hit the same bug;
-- **The maintainersof the code with problems**, because they don't learn about the issue in their code.
+- **The maintainers of the code with problems**, because they don't learn about the issue in their code.

 We really appreciate if you take the time to prepare a test file and submit a bug report and we hope that by requiring the use of